🕊️CEASEFIRE: Iran War Day 40 — 2-Week Pause Announced —Live Tracker →

 ⚖️ Constitutional Authority

-Wilson's military record cost 116,516 American lives and $380B in treasure.
+Woodrow Wilson's military record cost 116,516 American lives and $5.7T in treasure (2024 dollars).
+Of 3 conflicts, 1 were waged without congressional authorization — a fundamental violation of the constitutional order.
 Every dollar spent on war is a dollar not spent on reducing the tax burden, and every life lost is a permanent cost borne by American families.